chrisborecki/LZXAuto/README.md

 However, if file is not compressible (like .jpg image), Compact will try to recompress it every time, writing temp data to disk.

 This is an issue on SSD drives, because of limited write cycles.
-LZXCompactLight keeps record of file name and its last seen size.
-If the file has not changed since last LZXCompactLight run, it will be skipped.
+LZXAuto keeps record of file name and its last seen size.
+If the file has not changed since last LZXAuto run, it will be skipped.
 This saves SSD write cycles and also speeds up processing time, as on second run only newly updated / inserted files are processed.

 If folder is found with NTFS compression enabled, after processing it will be marked as non-compressed.